rexrainbow/phaser3-rex-notes/docs/docs/scroller.md

 - `orientation` :
     - `'vertical'`,`'v'`, `'y'`, or `0` : dragging on vertical/y axis.
     - `'horizontal'`,`'h'`, `'x'`, or `1` : dragging on horizontal/x axis.
+- `pointerOutRelease` : Set to `true` to release input control when pointer out of gameObject.
+Default value is `true`.
 - `valuechangeCallback` , `valuechangeCallbackScope` : Bind this callback to [`valuechange` event](scroller.md#events)
 - `overminCallback` , `overmaxCallbackScope` : Bind this callback to [`overmax` event](scroller.md#events)
 - `overminCallback` , `overminCallbackScope` : Bind this callback to [`overmin` event](scroller.md#events)